Malèna (film): Plot

 As the war progresses, American troops liberate the town, welcomed by ecstatic cheers.
 With the German soldiers no longer present to offer Malèna protection, the townswomen storm the hotel and drag Malèna out.
-The townspeople rip off her clothes, beat her and cut off her hair.
+The townswomen rip off her clothes, beat her and cut off her hair.
+Renato and the other townspeople witness this assault but look on and do nothing to help Malèna.
 To escape further persecution, she flees the hostile town.
-A few days later, her husband Nino, who has survived as a prisoner of war but lost an arm, comes back looking for her.
-His house has been taken over by displaced people and nobody wants to tell him how to find Malèna.
-Renato leaves him an anonymous note saying that she still loves him but has suffered misfortunes and gone to the city of Messina.
+A few days later, her husband Nino, who has survived as a prisoner of war sans one arm, comes back looking for her.
+His house has been taken over and converted into a refugee camp and nobody in town will admit to him what happened to Malèna or where to find her.
+Renato leaves him a signed note saying that despite everything that happened, that Nino was the only man she ever loved, and that she has suffered misfortunes and was last seen taking a train heading in the direction of the city of Messina.

 A year later, Nino and Malèna return and are seen strolling through the town.
 Women notice she now looks more matronly and plain.
-Even if she is still beautiful, since she is now married and living with her husband, they realize that she is no longer a threat.
-So people begin speaking of her with more respect.
-When she goes to the market, the women who beat her say good morning and call her madam.
+Even if she is still beautiful, since she is now married and living with her husband, they realize that she is no longer a threat, and begin speaking of her with more respect.
+When she goes to the market, the women who beat her say good morning, call her madam, and even offer her free goods.
 Walking home, some fruit falls from her bag and Renato rushes to pick it up.
+Not knowing that he is the one who wrote the note about her whereabouts to Nino, she says "Thank you for your help."
 He wishes her good luck and she gives him an enigmatic half-smile, the only time either has ever spoken to or looked openly at the other.

-The aged Renato reflects that he has known and loved many women and has forgotten all of them, but he has never forgotten about Malèna.
+The aged Renato reflects that he has known and loved many women and has forgotten many, but he has never forgotten about Malèna.